DLR-RM/RAFCON/doc/faq.rst

 ``~/.config/rafcon/config.yaml``, but can also be passed to RAFCON using the command line parameter ``-c /path/to/your/core/config.yaml``.
 For further explanation see :ref:`Configuration`.

-.. _faq_collaboration:

-How to effectively collaborate on creating state machines?
-""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-The following guidelines will help you to collaboratively work on bigger state machines:

-* Use git for versioning your state machines!
-* Do not work at the same time on the same state machine as your colleague!
-You really have to know what your are doing if you merge state machine json files!
-* Clearly distribute your state machine in several modules, and create library states for these modules.
-Then, clearly define the interfaces of these libraries.
-Finally, your libraries can be developed in parallel.
-* If you nevertheless encounter a git conflict either throw away the smaller part of the changes, which are conflicting, and re-create them on a healthy git version.
-Or try to merge (recommended only for Pros!)

-.. _faq_library_interface_change:

-How to handle a library interface change of a library used in a (bigger) state machine ?
-""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-Even if you have a robust and clever modularization of your code, these kind of situations will occur!
-There are several cases.

-**The location of a library changed, but the library kept the same**:
-    No problem, RAFCON will help you to relocate your libraries.
-Don't forget to save the library after replacing the old libraries with the new ones.

-**The interface of a library changed:**
-    If you just added data ports or outcomes, you are fine!
-RAFCON can handle these cases easily.
-If you removed outcomes or data ports of a library your state machine, which includes this library can become invalid.
-Either data flows try to connect to no more existing data ports or transitions to no more existing outcomes.
-You won't be able to open the invalid state machine with the default setting.
-In this case use the LIBRARY_RECOVERY_MODE set to True (see Core :ref:`Configuration`).
-This will allow you to open invalid state machines.
-Currently, it simply removes all connections in a hierarchy if one port in the hierarchy is missing.
-(Removing only the erroneous connection would of course be much more convenient, and there is already an issue for that.
-Feel free to contribute :-) !)

-**The location and the interface of a library changed:**
-    Try to avoid this case!
-Otherwise it will mean a good portion of work for you!
-The library relocation feature won't help you, as it cannot handle interface changes yet.
-Basically you have to cancel the library relocation process.
-This means that you will end up with hierarchies without connections.
-All the modified library states are replaced by "Hello world" dummy states.
-Basically, this means that you have to rebuild all hierarchies that held a link to a library, whose location and interface changed.

 .. _faq_initialization_global_classes:

 Where can instances of global objects be hold?